d112358/idlmav/README.md

 Interactive deep learning model architecture visualization (IDLMAV) is a tool that creates interactive visualizations of model architectures for display in Jupyter notebooks.
 * It does not require a successful forward pass: it can also visualize partial models
 * It produces three outputs to allow a trade-off between portability and interactivity
-  - A portable figure that works on most environments and displays correctly without the need of a running backend/kernel, e.g. in [nbviewer](https://nbviewer.org/)
+  - A portable figure that works on most environments and displays correctly without the need of a running backend/kernel, e.g. in [nbviewer](https://nbviewer.org/) ([example](https://nbviewer.org/github/d112358/idlmav/blob/main/portable_figure_example.ipynb)) or [nbsanity](https://nbsanity.com/) ([example](https://nbsanity.com/d112358/idlmav/blob/main/portable_figure_example.ipynb))
   - An interactive widget with synchronized scrolling and interactions between sub-plots
-  - Export to a standalone HTML file
+  - Export to a static HTML file

 # Use cases
-* Iteratively designing a model and viewing activations, parameter counts and FLOPS "so far" before the whole model has been defined
+* Incrementally designing a model and viewing activations, parameter counts and FLOPS "so far" before the whole model has been defined
-* Document a model in a notebook and generate the architecture in such a way that it is viewable on without a running kernel, e.g. in [nbviewer](https://nbviewer.org/)
+* Documenting a model in a notebook and generating the architecture in such a way that it is viewable without a running kernel, e.g. in [nbviewer](https://nbviewer.org/) ([example](https://nbviewer.org/github/d112358/idlmav/blob/main/portable_figure_example.ipynb)) or [nbsanity](https://nbsanity.com/) ([example](https://nbsanity.com/d112358/idlmav/blob/main/portable_figure_example.ipynb))
-* Visualize 3rd party models when importing them into a notebook
+* Visualizing 3rd party models after importing them into a notebook
 * Finding hotspots (parameters or FLOPS) in a model for optimization purposes

 # Static HTML examples